Yohannan the Leper

 Yohannan Garba ('the Leper'), originally metropolitan of Nisibis, was anti-patriarch of the Church of the East between 691 and 693.
-He opposed the claims of the legitimately-elected patriarch DIN I (686–98), who had offended the caliph DIN with a tactless remark about Islam.
+He opposed the claims of the legitimately-elected patriarch DIN I (686–98), who had offended the caliph DIN with a remark about Islam.
 In 693 Yohannan was disgraced and thrown into prison, where he died shortly afterwards.
 DIN's successor Sliba-zkha (714–28) removed Yohannan's name from the diptychs, and he is not included in the traditional list of patriarchs of the Church of the East.